meishenlieshou/note/docs/notes/learn/techs/Abount package install.md

 2. **Faster install times**: NPM’s caching mechanism was improved, making installations faster.
 3. **Automatic package installation**: npm install now automatically installs dependencies listed in package.json.

+### npx

+npx is a package runner that comes with Node.js (since version 5.2.0 of npm).
+It allows you to run Node.js executables from npm packages without globally installing them.

+Use npx when you want to run a package once or avoid installing it globally.
+Use npm when you need to install dependencies for repeated use.

 ## Evolution of NPM and Package Management